loafey/DimArray/readme.md

 # DimArray

-A simple library abstracting 1D arrays to work like multiple dimension arrays
+A simple library abstracting 1D arrays to work like multiple dimension arrays.

+## Why?
+Since multidimensional arrays are generally not performant this library kind of works around the problem by making a 1D array work like a 2D or 3D array.

 ## Installation